nafakbar12/NutriCow/README.md

 ### IBM AI service(s) used

-_INSTRUCTIONS: Included here is a list of commonly used IBM AI services.
-Remove any services you did not use, or add others from the linked catalog not already listed here.
-Leave only those included in your solution code.
-Provide details on where and how you used each IBM AI service to help judges review your implementation.
-Remove these instructions._

-- [IBM Natural Language Understanding](https://cloud.ibm.com/catalog/services/natural-language-understanding) - WHERE AND HOW THIS IS USED IN OUR SOLUTION
-- [Watson Assistant](https://cloud.ibm.com/catalog/services/watson-assistant) - WHERE AND HOW THIS IS USED IN OUR SOLUTION
-- [Watson Discovery](https://cloud.ibm.com/catalog/services/watson-discovery) - WHERE AND HOW THIS IS USED IN OUR SOLUTION
 - [Watson Speech to Text](https://cloud.ibm.com/catalog/services/speech-to-text) - WHERE AND HOW THIS IS USED IN OUR SOLUTION
 - [Watson Text to Speech](https://cloud.ibm.com/catalog/services/text-to-speech) - WHERE AND HOW THIS IS USED IN OUR SOLUTION
-- List any additional [IBM AI services](https://cloud.ibm.com/catalog?category=ai#services) used or remove this line

 ### Other IBM technology used